Program customization

 Number of hours15h

-EvaluationParticipation in the "inverted classroom" workshop and final discussion
+EvaluationParticipation in the "inverted classroom" workshop and final debate

 ManagersJean-Marie COURRENT